Algorithms, hardness and graph products on a pursuit-evasion game

 On the other hand, for any game on $G_R$, we can simulate it on $G$.
 For this, if $G-H$ is not complete, let $u_1$ and $u_2$ be two non-adjacent vertices of $G-H$; otherwise, let $u_1$ and $u_2$ be vertices of $G-H$ ($u_1$ and $u_2$ may be the same vertex if $G-H$ has only one vertex).
 If a player (spy or guard) goes to $H$ in the game on $G_R$, it goes to the same vertex of $H$ in the game on $G$; if a player goes to $v_1$ (resp. $v_2$) from a vertex not in $\{v_1,v_2\}$ in the game on $G_R$, it goes to $u_1$ (resp. $u_2$) in the game on $G$; if a player moves from $v_1$ to $v_2$ (resp. $v_2$ to $v_1$) in the game on $G_R$, it goes from $u_1$ to $u_2$ (resp. $u_2$ to $u_1$) in the game on $G$.

-With this, if the spy wins in $G$, she also wins in $G_R$.
-Moreover, if the guards win in $G$, it is easy to adapt the guards' strategy described above in $G_R$ to guarantee a win in $G_R$.
-Therefore, there is a winning strategy in $G$ for any winning strategy in $G_R$, and vice-versa, and we are done.
+With this, if the guards win in $G$, they also win in $G_R$.
+Moreover, if the spy wins in $G$, it is possible to adapt the spy's strategy described above in $G_R$ to guarantee a win in $G_R$.
+Therefore, there is a winning strategy in $G$ for any winning strategy in $G_R$, and vice-versa.

 \end{proof}